-${\tt PHYS\,6361\,(3).\,SELECTED\,TOPICS.}$ Selected topics in physics (vary each term).
-Contact the department for more information.
+PHYS 6361 (3).
+SELECTED TOPICS.
+Selected topics in physics; content varies term to term.
+Contact the department more information.

 PHYS 6398 (3).
 THESIS.
 Research and writing of the thesis with guidance from the student's thesis director.

 PHYS 6399 (3).
 THESIS.
 Research and writing of the thesis with guidance from the student's thesis director.